 (a) In the 1605–3500 kHz band, the frequency 2182 is an international radiotelephony distress, urgency and safety frequency for ship stations, public and private coast stations, and survival craft stations.
 It is also used for call and reply by ship stations on a primary basis and by public coast stations on a secondary basis.
 The carrier frequency 2191 kHz may be used as a supplementary calling frequency in areas of heavy usage of 2182 kHz.
-All stations must use J3E emission when operating on 2182 and 2191 kHz, except that:
+All stations must use J3E emission when operating on 2182 and 2191 kHz.

-(1) H3E emission may be used on 2182 kHz for communications with foreign coast and ship stations; or,

-(2) A3E emission may be used on 2182 kHz by portable survival craft stations, or transmitters authorized for use prior to January 1, 1972.
-See §80.203(c).
+REASON: No longer used or required

-(b) The frequencies 4125.0 kHz, 6215 kHz, 8291 kHz, 12290 kHz, and 16420 kHz may be used by coast and ship stations on a simplex basis for distress and safety communications.
+(b) The frequencies 4125.0 kHz, 6215 kHz, 8291 kHz, 12290 kHz, and 16420 kHz may be used by coast and ship stations on a simplex basis for distress, urgency and safety communications.
 The frequency 4125.0 kHz may also be used for distress and safety communications between aircraft and maritime mobile stations.